Chris Hipkins: Early life

 Christopher John Hipkins was born in the Hutt Valley on 5 September 1978, the son of Doug and Rosemary Hipkins.
 His mother is the chief researcher for the New Zealand Council for Educational Research.

 Hipkins attended Waterloo Primary School in Lower Hutt and Hutt Intermediate School.
 He was head boy at Hutt Valley Memorial College (later known as Petone College) in 1996.
-He later studied at the Victoria University of Wellington, where he was student president in 2000 and 2001.
+He studied at the Victoria University of Wellington, where he was student president in 2000 and 2001.

 In September 1997, as a first-year student at Victoria University, Hipkins was one of dozens arrested while protesting against the Tertiary Review Green Bill at Parliament.
 The matter went through the courts, and 10 years later an apology and award of over $200,000 was shared among the 41 protesters.
 The judge ruled that despite claims by police that the protestors were violent, the protest was peaceful and there were no grounds for arrest.

 Hipkins received a Bachelor of Arts with a major in political science and criminology from Victoria University of Wellington.
 He then worked as a policy advisor for the Industry Training Federation and as a training manager for Todd Energy in Taranaki.
 Hipkins also worked in Parliament as an advisor to Trevor Mallard and Helen Clark.